 1. Close and careful reading and analysis.
 Although topics and methods under consideration will differ from week to week, we will be working together to hone a core set of critical reading skills.
 What, we will ask, are the key claims asserted in our readings?
 How is evidence constituted and deployed?
 Are the arguments compelling?
 What broader intellectual agendas give them urgency?

 4. Visual analysis.
-Sophisticated visual interpretation is a key skill that art historians bring to the interdisciplinary table.
+Sophisticated visual interpretation is a key skill that art historians bring to the interdisciplinary conversation.
 When doing the readings, consider how the author approaches visual material.
 We will also analyze images in many of our sessions.

-Departmental Lecture Essay: 5%
+II.
+Weekly Responses and Departmental Lecture Essay: 20%

+III.
 Grant Writing: 10%

-Final Research Paper: 60% (5% proposal, 20% presentation, 35% paper)
+IV.
+Final Research Paper: 50% (5% proposal, 10% presentation, 35% paper)

 ARTH 630 (CRN 5256) Directed Reading 1 (3 credits)